jadlevine/seq-keeper/README.md

 ### **_Description_**

-A PERN stack application for researching, curating, and visualizing DNA sequences and evolutionary relationships.
+A PERN stack application for researching and curating DNA sequences and their evolutionary relationships.

 ---

+### **_Planning_**

+You can see the planning of this project on Trello, [here](https://trello.com/b/BPpOhQ9x/seq-keeper)

+An Entity Relationship Diagram (ERD) of the data models can be found [here](https://drive.google.com/file/d/1pu_gBItMIm7eFgA6dT51EIxQ-Jg-Sp0f/view?usp=sharing)

+A Component Hierarchy Diagram showing the structure of the React app can be found [here](https://drive.google.com/file/d/1hBGsjTrU7Cw9RS-O6ioQqnudeqJ0uNjK/view?usp=sharing)

+---

 ### **_Technologies Used_**

+PERN Stack

+- Postgres
+- Express
+- React
+- Node

+BioTech Stack

+- BLAST (Nucleotide search)
+- MUSCLE (Multiple Sequence Alignment)
+- phylotree.js (tree visualization)

 <!-- ![Tech Used](./images/tech_banner_FSK.png) -->